nikkoschy/pwd_submission_2/README.md

 # Preface
 case study analysis using the New York City TLC Trip Record dataset which includes:

-- Preliminary data operations
+Preliminary data operations:
--- Data cleaning
+- Data cleaning
--- Data formatting
+- Data formatting
--- Anomaly-handling
+- Anomaly-handling

-- Analysis
+Analysis:
--- Descriptive statistics
+- Descriptive statistics
--- Visualizations
+- Visualizations
--- Findings/insights
+- Findings/insights

 # Obective
 Main objective that is aimed by this analysis is to provide insights in order to support decision making and strategies within the realm of: